So, another page on nutrition as if there were not too many already out there.

 This is a neat paper that clearly demonstrated the antioxidant and protective effect of almond supplementation in male smokers (5- 20 cigarettes per day).
 Following almond consumption the antioxidant defenses represented by a-tocopherol, superoxide dismutase and glutathione peroxidase were significantly increased whereas the markers of oxidative stress such as urinary 8-hydroxy-deoxyguanosine, malone dialdehyde and DNA strand breaks were significantly decreased.
 Almonds contain phenolic acids and flavonoids, a-tocopherol, which can explain the observed effects.

-Using nutrition for intervention and prevention against environmental chemical toxicity and associated diseases.
+and associated diseases.
 Hennig, B. et al. (2007) Environ.
 Health Perspect.
 115(4) 493-495.

 There is growing evidence that long term exposure to persistent, fat-soluble organic pollutants such as polychlorinated biphenyls (PCBs) may play a role in the development of inflammatory diseases such as cardiovascular disease and rheumatoid arthritis.
 There is also a strong connection between exposure to environmental pollutants, diet, genetic makeup and susceptibility to disease.